anton-tchekov/its-board/projects/os/src/nano-c/README.md

 Exceptions in C, yay!

-`EXPECT` is used to shorten the commonly needed:
+`NANOC_EXPECT` is used to shorten the commonly needed:

     if(_token.Type != SOME_TOKEN_TYPE)
     {